 Retreats & Classes: We hold monthly half-day meditation retreats.
 Details of retreats will be posted here; please check frequently

 We are holding a non-residential meditation retreat the weekend of November 8th & 9th that will be led by Hogen Bays roshi, the co-abbot of Great Vow Zen Monastery in Oregon.
-Full details will be available soon.
+The retreat will be held at Lighthouse Park in West Vancouver.
+Please click on this link to the event poster to see full details of the retreat../file/3xj6n/download

 The White Plum Asanga is an organization of Zen Communities in the lineage established by Hakuyu Taizan Maezumi, Roshi (1931-1995), one of the great pioneers of modern Zen, who opened up a unique tradition of Buddhist practice to a worldwide movement.